4 Mins Read

 What’s certain is that the growth in both the soy and beef industries have come at the expense of the Amazon rainforest.

-This past week netizens have been sharing their outrage about the Amazon, where fires are burning at a faster rate than ever before, blackening skies across the region and suffocating the vital organ that could slow down global warming.
-South American farmers are starting wildfires to clear forests for cattle grazing, a result of boundless global demand for beef.
+Much of this is a leading cause of wildfires, as South American farmers start wildfires to clear forests for cattle grazing, a result of boundless global demand for beef.
 But what’s being talked about less is soy’s role in the crisis.

-Yes, cattle ranching is definitely the biggest driver of these wildfires – Brazil is home to around 200 million cattle and is the largest beef exporter in the world.
+Brazil is home to around 200 million cattle and is the largest beef exporter in the world.
 Avoiding Brazilian meat imports (especially in Hong Kong, which along with China is the largest market for Amazon beef) or adopting a plant-based diet are absolutely proactive steps that do make a difference.
-But these “fire days” pushing deeper into the Amazon basin are also the result of massive soybean cultivation, most of which is used for livestock feed in South America and around the world, which in turn is feeding the global appetite for low quality, inexpensive meat.
+But these “fire days” pushing deeper into the Amazon basin are also the result of massive soybean cultivation, most of which is used for livestock feed in South America and around the world, which in turn is feeding the global appetite for low-quality, inexpensive meat.

 There is a soy-cattle-pasture-deforestation cycle going on.
 Soy replaces existing cattle pasture, which stimulates the need for more forest clearing for cattle grazing, promoting further Amazon deforestation.
 In addition to deforestation in Brazil, the phenomenon of land clearing for the soy crop and cattle ranching cycle is also occurring in other neighbouring countries, including northern Bolivia, Argentina and Paraguay.
 With more and more rainforest being lost, the hope of keeping global warming at manageable levels is becoming less likely.